jsapede/ohmigo-ha-pelletstove/README.md

 ### Start and stop scripts
 here we use two extremal values of resistance to force the stove to ignite or to force it to extinct.

-Forced ignition : we send 5°C to the stove (i.e. 849.000 ohm according to my calibration)
+Forced ignition : we send 5°C to the stove with OTS (i.e. OTR = 849000 milliohm according to my calibration)

 this one is **useless at this time**.
 Will be useful if we want to completely manage the stove from the climate template